 For the Pilaf

-- 2 small long eggplants, about 5-6" (I used Gretel variety from my raised bed, Fairytale eggplants are comparable or 1 slender long eggplant of a larger variety)
+small, long eggplants, about 5 to 6 inches (I used Gretel variety from my raised bed, Fairytale eggplants are comparable or 1 slender long eggplant of a larger variety)

-- Grill cucumber and eggplant pieces cut side down until lightly charred and tender, about 5 minutes for cucumber and 7-8 for eggplant.
-Flip and grill skin side down for 2-3 minutes more.
+Grill cucumber and eggplant pieces cut side down until lightly charred and tender, about 5 minutes for cucumber and 7 to 8 for eggplant.
+Flip and grill skin side down for 2 to 3 minutes more.
 Cucumber skin will start to wrinkle and eggplant flesh should yield easily when poked with a knife.
 Transfer to a cutting board and let cool slightly.
 Slice cucumbers and eggplants crosswise into half moons.

-- Fluff quinoa and transfer to a large mixing bowl.
-Add sliced cucumber, eggplant and half of the cilantro.
-Whisk or shake dressing to re-emulsify and add to taste.
+Fluff quinoa and transfer to a large mixing bowl.
+Add sliced cucumber, eggplant, and half of the cilantro.
+Whisk or shake dressing to re-emulsify and add to taste (note that tamari and miso can both vary widely in saltiness, so dress sparingly at first, then add more as you like).
 I use about half of the dressing.
 Using a spatula or wooden spoon, gently fold to combine components of pilaf.
 Taste and add more dressing if desired.
 Transfer to a serving platter.
 Sprinkle with remaining cilantro.
 Serve warm or at room temperature.
 Pilaf is also delicious cold, the next day.
 Enjoy!

 For the Soy Dressing

-- Combine tamari and vinegar in a small saucepan.
+Combine tamari and vinegar in a small saucepan.
 Bring mixture to a boil over medium heat.
-Lower heat to a simmer and cook until mixture is reduced to ¼ cup, about 6-7 minutes.
+Lower heat to a simmer and cook until mixture is reduced to 1/4 cup, about 6 to 7 minutes.
 Remove from heat and whisk in orange juice and canola oil.
 Transfer to a glass jar with a lid.